rengreen/task-manager/README.md

 -	Create task and assign task to any user
 -	View list of all users with possibility to delete user
 -	View list of all tasks with editing or deleting task
+-	Switch task as completed/uncompleted

 **Common user (employee) can:**
 -	Create task only for himself
 -	View list of all users with no action allowed
 -	View list of all tasks but edit or delete only tasks for which he is responsible
+-	Switch owned task as completed/uncompleted

 **Every authorized user can:**
 -	View his own profile
--	Switch task as completed/uncompleted

 ## Built With